Lightning strikes are too close for comfort when you see the lightning flash and less than 30 seconds later, you hear the thunder.

 The number of seconds between a lightning flash and the sound of thunder is a way to determine how close the lightning was to you.
 Every 3 seconds that goes by represents a kilometre's distance.
 So, if the delay between lightning and thunder is under 30 seconds, it means the lightning is less than 10 kilometres away.

 If you find yourself out in the open when a storm hits, you need to think and act quickly.
 Finding shelter is strongly advised.

 A tree is not good shelter in an electrical storm.
 Try to find shelter inside a building, under a bus shelter or inside a car.
 Avoid water and objects that conduct electricity, including:

-If you’re unable to find safe shelter, crouch down in the open, feet together with your head tucked down towards your chest.
-You should aim to make yourself as small as you can.
-Laying down flat on the ground increases your total body surface area, which also increases your chance of getting struck by lightning.
+If you are out in the open, unable to move to safe shelter, crouch down, feet together, your head tucked down towards your chest.
+Aim to make yourself as small as you can.
+Out-stretched you would be a larger target with more chance of being struck by lightning.

-Evans suggests that you should wait approximately 30 minutes after the last flash of lightning before you leave your shelter.
-More than half of lightning deaths occur once the storm has passed.
+Be aware that more than 50 per cent of lightning deaths occur once the storm has passed.
+Evans advises you to wait approximately 30 minutes after the last flash of lightning before you leave your shelter.

 Being struck by lightning can have effects ranging from minor to life-threatening.